hs115/Astrowatch/README.md

 1. Check the README files in `client/` and `server/` directories
 2. Review the API documentation
 3. Check the environment configuration
-4. Verify database migrations are applied
+4. Verify MongoDB connection and Google OAuth setup

 ---